lupine-software/website/src/content/philosophy.md

 ### Mission

+#### Lecturepad

+TBD

+#### Eloquentlog

+To support people to get profound impressions by each other through getting things done.
+In other words, activity logging made easy.

 #### Scrolliris

 To encourage authors to write longer texts on the web.
 In addition to this, to support improving reading experience of their texts.

-#### Eloquentlog

-To support people to get profound impressions by each other through getting things done aka.
-Changelog.
-In other words, Changelog made easy.
+As an attempt to explore opportunities for transparent and stable business along with open source software, we also obtained related software patents in Germany, Switzerland and Japan.
+And we allowed them to lapse as public ideas.